raphael-group/LAML/README.md

 git clone https://github.com/raphael-group/sc-mail.git
 ```

 2. Run the setup script from inside the sc-mail directory.
 ```
 cd sc-mail
-python setup.py install
+python3 setup.py install
 ```
 You can run it with `--prefix=<your_preferred_install_dir>` but be sure to set this prefix to your preferred PYTHONPATH.